-- The new superstructure must be temporary and only stay in place for one season; it must be removed before the next freshet - The pre-existing structure must be able to accommodate a 1 in 2-year runoff event

-An application for a Watercourse and Wetland Alteration for bridge maintenance must be submitted through the online application system for this activity.
+- The new superstructure must be temporary and only stay in place for one season; it must be removed before the next freshet - The pre-existing structure must be able to accommodate a 1 in 2-year runoff event - An application for a Watercourse and Wetland Alteration for bridge maintenance must be submitted through the online application system for this activity

-8.10 TEMPORARY BRIDGES
+7.10 TEMPORARY BRIDGES

-Temporary bridges are either pre-fabricated structures or structures fabricated on-site that provides access across the watercourse for a limited period of time.
+Temporary bridges are either prefabricated structures or structures fabricated on-site that provides access across the watercourse for a limited period of time.
 They are generally used to either:

-- Provide the machinery with access across a watercourse while a permanent crossing structure is being constructed - Provide temporary access across a watercourse for short term use the freshet season(s) before a permanent bridge is constructed.
-See Sections 8.5 to 8.8 for more information.
+- Provide the machinery with access across a watercourse while a permanent crossing structure is being constructed - Provide temporary access across a watercourse for short term use

-Note: Although most modular panel bridges are temporary in nature, the guidelines for a permanent bridge should be followed as these structures will likely be in place over
+Note: Although most modular panel bridges are temporary in nature, the guidelines for a permanent bridge should be followed as these structures will likely be in place over the freshet season(s) before a permanent bridge is constructed.
+See Sections 7.5 to 7.8 for more information.